-They're both new technologies, cutting edge in fact, both currently involve dorky hardware and are the subject of fascination to the world's most influential people in tech.
+They're yin and yang, two cutting edge technologies that could change the world, but currently involve dorky hardware and are the subject of fascination for the world's most influential people in technology.

 "Our philosophy as a company (and my personal view) is to 'leave no footprints' in the brain.
 The brain is very neuroplastic and there is no doubt that near-eye stereoscopic 3D systems have the potential to cause neurologic change."

 Now that Palmer Lucky has left Oculus, the biggest public cheerleader of VR is Mark Zuckerberg, who purchased Oculus for $2 billion for Facebook.
 "We're working on VR because I think it's the next major computing and communication platform after phones," he said in 2016.
 "We'll have the power to share our full sensory and emotional experience with people wherever we'd like."